NewbRangerTom/NewbRangerTom/README.md

 -->

 I'm new to writing any kind of programming language.
 I started with using the Arduino IDE.
-I have started using Visual Studio Code with PlatformIO for embedded projects.
+I have started using Visual Studio Code with PlatformIO and Visual Studio for my projects.
 I prefer using the NodeMCU v2 for prototyping and testing my code.
 I also have Arduino UNO clones and D1 Mini’s.

 I am using Visual Studio Community for wrting source code in C++ and HTML/CSS.